B.A. James Madison University

 - Disability studies

 Committed to a technologically and publicly informed critical pedagogy, Dr. Howe teaches at both the graduate and the undergraduate levels.
-She has taught composition, literary analysis for majors, critical theory, early modern world literature, the 18th century novel, Restoration and 18th century theater history, visual and cultural studies, and research methodologies.
-Her research focuses on 18th-century British cultural studies, disability, and digital humanities.
+She teaches composition, literary analysis for majors, critical theory, early modern world literature, the 18th century novel, Restoration and 18th century theater history, visual and cultural studies, and research methodologies.
+Her research focuses on 18th-century British cultural studies, embodied genres, and digital humanities.